 - Activities should be conducive and promote a safe and fun environment for everyone.

 - Make audio-only sessions an option to counter Zoom fatigue.

 - Agenda outline — Let the participants know what to expect and present them with a rough timeline for the virtual retreat.

 - Welcoming everyone — Open the room early and greet people as they connect.
-Engage with the participants to keep them entertained through welcome questions, polls, etc. Give participants the peace of mind by acknowledging that background noise, or their kids interrupting them at times is alright.
+Engage with the participants to keep them entertained through welcome questions, polls, etc. Give participants peace of mind by acknowledging that background noise, or their kids interrupting them at times is all right.

 - Virtual Icebreaker — Run a short “getting to know each other” session through 1-2 games and get the ball rolling and hype up the participants.

 - Intermission — Lunch break, dinner break, etc.